-As discussed above, you will enter this data into the PMT function to calculate your monthly payment.
-Since this loan is paid in monthly installments, the interest rate will need to be divided by 12 while the length of the loan should be multiplied by 12:
+Similar to the above example, you’ll enter this data into the PMT function to calculate your monthly payment.
+Since this loan is paid in monthly installments, the interest rate will need to be divided by 12 and the length of the loan will be multiplied by 12:

-Again, the monthly payment amount will show as a negative because it is an outflow of money each month.
+Again, the monthly payment amount will be negative because it is an outflow of money each month.
 In this case, the monthly car payment comes to $587.89:

 You can also use InvestingAnswers' auto loan calculator to see how rates, terms, and loan amounts impact your car payment.